Dainanahan/DrugVerse-RConsortium-Proposal/docs/isc-proposal.md

 Who are the people who have actively helped with this proposal but won't necessarily be on the core project team later?
 -->

-Contributors are all DrugVerse users who reported bugs in or requested features to be added to DrugVerse.
+Contributors are all drugverse users who reported bugs in or requested features to be added to drugverse.

 ## Consulted